 Amir: They create an atmosphere of calm and comfort.
 Contemplating them, you feel some connection with the universe, with God and all the composition merge together.
 Expressing Divinity, love, light and infinity, which is somehow the goal of my life,

-And moreover since living in many countries, having overcome my adaptation to the different cultures, I understood one of the main lessons of my life – to achieve mutual understanding between cultures there are a lot of barriers – language, traditions, mentality.
+And moreover since living in many countries, having overcome my adaption to the different cultures, I understood one of the main lessons of my life – to achieve mutual understanding between cultures there are a lot of barriers – language, traditions, mentality.
 But all these barriers exist only on the surface, and in order to achieve full mutual understanding it is necessary to go down to the very roots of your inner world where we are all one.
 And art is the one of the best tools that helps to achieve mutual understanding.

 OCA: Why are you so attracted to the new direction of digital art?